omnect/omnect-device-service/README.md

 ### Factory reset
 The module itself does not perform a factory reset.
-It serves as an interface between the cloud and the built-in factory reset from the [ics-dm yocto image](https://github.com/omnect/meta-ics-dm).
+It serves as an interface between the cloud and the built-in factory reset from the [omnect yocto image](https://github.com/omnect/meta-omnect).

 A function was specified for this purpose, a so-called direct method which is described below.